 It’s a warm, quiet evening as Simon Bailey opens up the back door and heads out into the yard.
 Walking along the garden path he hears the sounds of crickets but they go silent as he approaches, fearing that he is a predator.
-They soon realise Simon is no threat, he’s just heading out to his Space Observatory that he built for himself.
+They soon realise Simon is no threat, he’s just heading out to his Space DIY Observatory.

 Ever since his dad (who worked for NASA) took Simon on a trip to the Orroral Valley Tracking Station in 1981, he’s had a fascination with space and in what lies in the darkness beyond our natural eyesight.
 One of his most exciting memories was seeing the tracking of the Space Shuttle Columbia.
 It’s this experience that turned Simon into a budding astronomer.

 Using his handyman skills and a regular shed he purchased from Cheap Sheds, Simon was able to construct his very own private observatory in his backyard.
-These kinds of observatory’s generally cost over $5000 but Simon, using his scientific and mathematic skills, managed to complete his For just $1500!
+These kinds of observatories generally cost over $5000 but Simon, using his scientific and mathematics skills, managed to complete his For just $1500!

 The observatory has insulation plus a floating roof so that it can be slid off when he is watching the night sky.

 Other fascinating features he has installed are:

 - Solar Passive Chiming which keeps the temperature down in the shed

 - Air inlet attached to water tank, which ensures water-cooled air circulates through the shed